roblevintennis/guest-posts/articles/the-little-button-that-could.md

     "dev": "yarn syncStyles && vite",
 ```

 Now, anytime we fire up our React application with `yarn dev`, we'll first be copying the CSS file over.
-In essence, we're &ldquo;forcing$rdquo; ourselves to not diverge from the CSS package's `button.css` in our React button.
+In essence, we're &ldquo;forcing&rdquo; ourselves to not diverge from the CSS package's `button.css` in our React button.

 But we want to also leverage [CSS Modules](https://github.com/css-modules/css-modules), so we have one more step to do to get that wired up (from the same `littlebutton-react` directory):